Reusable Swiffer Cover: a fail and a fix

 You might have noticed that the title of this post mentioned a fail.
 For some reason while I was making the first one, I failed to test the size of the pad against the base of the Swiffer and it ended up too large.
 Also the bobbles in the pattern didn't match the where you snapped the pad to the Swiffer nor were they necessary.
 The stockinette stitch held it in place just fine.
 I easily could have lived with this ill-fitting cover but I decided to undo it all and try again, tweaking the pattern for a better fit.
 Herein lying the fix.
 I decreased the number of stitches from the original pattern and eliminated the bobbles.
 I also avoided increasing the stitches for the seed stitch body.

-The bottom was fine but you can see how there is a lot of excess on each side and the bobbles were all wrong.
+This is a picture of the original cover following the pattern exactly.
+The bottom was fine but you can see how there is a lot of excess on each side and the bobbles were all wrong. |

 And the fix.
 As you can see, SO.
 MUCH.
 BETTER.
-Worth tearing it out and making some modifications.
+Worth tearing it out and making some modifications. |

 What you need